 Q. What kind of sailing experience should the skipper and crew have?

 A. There are no minimum sailing experience requirements to race in any of the courses.
-However, your attention is drawn to the item which pertains to practising at least annually Man Overboard procedures.
-You will also want to review 1.02.1 of the safety requirements for monohulls and multihulls which includes that boats must be “…manned by an experienced and appropriately trained crew who are physically fit to face bad weather”.
+However, your attention is drawn to the item which pertains to practising at least annually Crew Overboard procedures.
+You will also want to review 1.02.1 of the safety requirements for monohulls and multihulls which includes that boats must be “…manned by an experienced and appropriately trained crew who are physically fit to face all weather”.

 If you are the Person in Charge and racing Swiftsure for the first time, it is a good idea to include some crew who have previously raced in Swiftsure.
-While not required, it is recommended that you have participated as a skipper in at least one overnight race or have experience as a crewmember in all aspects of seamanship and navigation in overnight races.
+While not required, it is recommended that you have participated as a skipper in at least one overnight race or have experience as a crew member in all aspects of seamanship and navigation in overnight races.

 Also, the Swiftsure Committee will be pleased to introduce you to an experienced Swiftsure sailor who will act as your mentor as you prepare for the race.
 Email the Race Event Chair, and we will introduce you to someone in your area.

 Navigation is an important aspect of safety.
-It is highly recommended that one person be designated as the primary navigator and that there be at least one other person be identified as the back up navigator.
+It is highly recommended that one person be designated as the primary navigator and that there be at least one other person be identified as the backup navigator.
 When racing at night, vigilance in keeping a lookout is necessary as there is a considerable amount of commercial and other traffic in the Strait of Juan de Fuca.

-A. Trackers are GPS tracking devices that provide information for the duration of the Swiftsure race if you are doing one of the Three Long Courses.
-Swiftsure uses the Kwindoo Race Tracking application.
-The Race Committee uses the tracking application system to identify the location of competitors.
-Please note, however, that Kwindoo Race Tracking is not part of the Global Maritime Distress and Safety System so if you have an emergency on board you should call the Coast Guard using VHF Channel 16.
+If you have an emergency on board you should call the Coast Guard using VHF Channel 16.
 When calling, you do not need to know whether you are in US or Canadian waters as the US and Canadian Coast Guards coordinate their responses.
 Depending on the nature of the emergency you may also wish to activate your EPIRB or PLB if such are onboard.

 Q. How much lead time is required to prepare my boat and acquire all safety equipment?

-It’s also a good idea to deal with any maintenance issues, such as your engine, well before you leave your home port destined for Victoria.
+It’s a good idea to deal with any maintenance issues, such as your engine, well before you leave your home port destined for Victoria.

 Q. Where can I find information about the race courses?